dev-vinicius-andrade/snake-game/README.md

 Also, the game server is responsible to handle the collisions between the snakes and the foods, or obstacles.

 ## Game Server Configurations

 All the configurations available are on [appSettings.json](https://github.com/dev-vinicius-andrade/snake-game/blob/main/src/Application/Application.Game.Server/Configurations/appsettings.json)

+You can check more about the game server configuration [here](https://github.com/dev-vinicius-andrade/snake-game/blob/main/docs/configurations/GAME_SERVER_CONFIGURATIONS.md)

 But the main ones are: